morfioce/asynch-js/PITCHME.md

 Continuation with Callbacks
 @snapend

-### Reading and understanding asynchronous code with callbacks is HARD task
+### Reading and understanding asynchronous code with callbacks is a HARD task

+---

 @snap[north-west span-100 text-06 text-gray]
 Continuation with Callbacks